FallDownTheSystem/blog/src/pages/Examples.md

 ### Highlight lines

-In the same style we can add highlighted lines, by providing a list of line numbers separated by commas inside of curly braces e.g. `js ln {3,5}`
+In the same style, we can add highlighted lines by providing a list of line numbers separated by commas inside of curly braces, e.g. `js ln {3,5}`

 ```js ln {3,5}
 const date1 = new Date(2012, 11, 20, 3, 0, 0);